 But it would have looked beautiful in a different way without those details.
 Remove the skirt, expose the legs (if they look good), and top stitch the seams.
 These types of simple design changes save money and give a traditional piece a style boost.

-4. Copy your old slipcover yourself.
+4. Make your own slipcover.
 This is the biggest money saving tip I have for you when it comes to replacing an existing sectional slipcover.

-A DIY sectional slipcover project turns out best when your original cover is a simple design like the one above.
+A DIY sectional slipcover project turns out best when your sectional is a simple design like the one above.
 Lots of rectangles, nothing fancy.

 You will also need to choose a fabric weight that your home sewing machine can handle as it sews through multiple layers.
 I recommend 8 to 10 oz weights.
 Here are some of my favorites.